ulieth/Cryptography/fri/README.md

 The security of FRI relies on the binding property of the Merkle commitments and the soundness of the "folding" operation with random challenges.Verification time is logarithmic in polynomial degree

 This code implements FRI (Fast Reed-Solomon Interactive Oracle Proofs).
 The code implements two main components:
-- FRI Low Degree Testing (FRI_LDT) to prove that a polynomial has a claimed degree.
+- FRI Low Degree Testing to prove that a polynomial has a claimed degree.
-- FRI Polynomial Commitment Scheme (FRI_PCS) allows committing to a polynomial and later proving its evaluation at a point.
+- FRI Polynomial Commitment Scheme allows committing to a polynomial and later proving its evaluation at a point.

 ### References
 Paul Gafni, *FRI Mechanics: Folding, Committing, and Batching*;